 The Guidance Department makes every effort to match student needs with available classes.
-Therefore, there should be no reason for a schedule change unless there is an error on the student's schedule.
-Each student has an opportunity to change his/her schedule before school starts.
-Once school begins, the student should be committed to this schedule.
-The Guidance Department WILL NOT consider schedule changes for the following reasons:
+Schedule change requests will be reviewed on a case by case basis unless there is an error on the student's schedule.
+Each student has an opportunity to change his/her schedule up to the second week of each semester.
+Schedule change requests will not be accepted after this date.
+The Guidance Department will not consider schedule changes for the following reasons:

 To be with friends

 Scheduling Errors will receive immediate attention by the Guidance Department.
 The following are considered scheduling errors: